Woodleigh Bus Interchange

-Woodleigh Bus Interchange is an air-conditioned bus interchange located at Bidadari, serving residential areas around Bidadari, Joo Seng and Potong Pasir.
+Woodleigh Bus Interchange is an air-conditioned bus interchange located at Bidadari, serving residential areas around Bidadari, Bartley, Joo Seng and Potong Pasir.
 As Singapore's first air-conditioned underground bus interchange to be built beneath public housing flats, it forms part of the HDB Woodleigh Village mixed-use development, comprising 330 Build-to-Order (BTO) flats, a hawker centre, retail shops and other community amenities.
 It is also linked with Woodleigh MRT station to form the Woodleigh Integrated Transport Hub.

 History

 A bus interchange under an upcoming housing estate in Bidadari was first announced in September 2014, then slated to be ready by 2019.
 The opening date was later pushed to 2021, and again in February 2024 to end-2024, before finally getting a set date of 20 April 2025 earlier that same month, five months after it was handed over to the Land Transport Authority (LTA) by HDB.
 Originally named Bidadari Bus Interchange as referenced in LTA's Land Transport Master Plan 2040, it was later renamed as Woodleigh Bus Interchange, after its connecting MRT station of the same name.